Spring is in the air and we are making plans for the summer already.

 Now we have decided to go for it, plans and provisions are being put into place to get it done this summer.

 The garden is likely to be done in a few sections, the first being the top of the garden where we plan to install a decking area, this will be a place for us to relax, enjoy family BBQ and get some all-important vitamin D!
-We have a gorgeous rattan garden set already but I would love to get some loungers and a pizza oven, that is the goal for this year.
+We have a gorgeous rattan garden set already but I would love to get some hammocks to chill out in at the top and a pizza oven to enjoy some good food whilst we are put there, that is the goal for this year.

 The rest of the garden will be tiered but used as a space to put the sheds and allow us a bit more space down at the bottom of the garden for the dogs to run around and us to have a game or 2 of football.